yugabyte/yugabyte-db/docs/content/preview/integrations/datahub.md

 You can run the Docker Compose [quickStart example](https://github.com/datahub-project/datahub/blob/master/docker/quickstart/docker-compose-without-neo4j.quickstart.yml) provided in the Datahub GitHub repository against YugabyteDB with the following changes:

 - Replace the MySql Docker image with that of YugabyteDB.
-- Specify entrypoint command for the YugabyteDB Docker container.
+- Specify the entrypoint command for the YugabyteDB Docker container.
 - Change port from 5432 to 5433
 - Change username and password to yugabyte.
 - Change the driver to `org.postgresql.Driver`.